Stopspro/Oyo/README.md

-# Universal-Application
+# Oyo
-A application for pretty much everything.
-(This application is to be named later)
+An application for pretty much everything.